simonchen/openwrt_padavan_shadowsocks_utils/README.md

 crontab -e

-Then press 'i' key to insert cron job command lines in there, then press 'Esc' key & press 'Shift+:wq' to save / exit .
+Then press 'i' key to insert cron job command lines in there, then press 'Esc' key & press 'Shift + :', 'wq' to save / exit .

 <b>List of scripts</b>